-Experiencing a holiday spending hangover?
+Experiencing a holiday spending hangover in the new year?

 Committing to a frugal month, where you strip your spending to the bare basics, will allow you to find your spending baseline—and maybe even help you rediscover your priorities in life.

 “January would be a great time for a frugal month,” Wood said.

 Practicing a frugal month in the new year

 Here’s what you should know before you get started:

 Keep a notepad with you at all times, and record everything you spend money on.